est-perso-platform/platform-service-executor/README.md

 Create a `.env.local` file at the root of the project and reference `.env.base` file to setup your own environment.

-Use Visual Studio Code to confirm debugging with your own environment variable file works.

 ```
 .env.local